 The ratio between CBD and THC in marijuana can vary greatly, depending on the strain.
 Some strains have been bred to have more CBD than THC (these are called high-CBD strains), while others have been bred to have more THC than CBD (high-THC strains).

-How much THC and CBD you need in your medical marijuana depends on the symptoms you are trying to treat.
-Some people use marijuana to get sleep, while others use it to help with pain or anxiety.
+How much THC and CBD you need in your medical marijuana depends on the symptoms you are attempting to support.
+Some people may use marijuana to get sleep, while others use it to possibly help with pain or anxiety.

 Medical Benefits of THC and CBD

-Medical marijuana is often advised for people with chronic pain, inflammation, and occasionally in patients with severe seizures.
-CBD and THC have almost similar benefits.
-However, CBD is most preferred over THC for its lack of euphoric effects.
+Medical marijuana is may offer potential benefits for those with chronic pain, inflammation, and occasionally in patients with severe seizures.
+CBD and THC have almost similar possible benefits.
+However, CBD is generally more preferred over THC for its lack of euphoric effects.

 In fact, in 2018, the release of the first prescription drug containing CBD, Epidiolex, was approved by the FDA.
 Epidiolex relieves rare disorders such as epilepsy.